How to Drive Obstruction Point Road in Olympic National Park (+ See a Hidden Alpine Lake!)

 The Fairholme Campground is found at Lake Crescent, and the Dungeness Recreation Area is found close to Sequim.

 There are actually a lot of options for staying on the Olympic Peninsula, both inside and outside Olympic National Park, and where you will want to stay will depend on where else in the park you want to visit and how much time you have.
-For a better idea of all your options for staying in Olympic National Park, be sure to check out our Olympic National Park Guide + Things to Do!
+For a better idea of all your options for staying in Olympic National Park, be sure to check out our Olympic National Park Guide + Things to Do (coming soon)!

 Things to Do Near Obstruction Point Road in Olympic National Park